Submission? Trouble? Divorce? His Anger? What Scares You?

 Honestly, though, what do YOU see as sources of fear for wives?
 What do YOU think is the source of these things?Has He helped you overcome a fear?
 Please help others learn from your experience by sharing here!

 And you should totally follow Leah if you are a young wife with little people, and Debbie if you have tweens, teens, or twenty-somethings.
-Like us on Facebook so you can know when Daughters of Sarah becomes available in video format this year, or schedule one of our weekend retreats.
+Like us on Facebook so you can know when we schedule one of our weekend conferences.
 2014 is nearly full, but 2015 might be an option.
 I’m also active on Twitter as @NinaRoesner.
-Come join the discussions!
-You can follow via the Twitter link in the sidebar to the right.
+Come join the discussions! 🙂 You can follow via the Twitter link in the sidebar to the right.

 At any rate, I’m so glad we’re all in this together, on the journey at the same time.
 Iron sharpening iron…